SumonKantiDey/Kaggle-Competitions/Jigsaw Multilingual Toxic Comment Classification/README.md

 # Summary of my approach
 ```
-- Translated Data
+- Used Translated Data
-- Preprocessing(Not help)
+- Preprocessing (Not helped)
-- Pseudo Labelling (not helped me somehow)
+- Pseudo labeling
 - Label smoothing
 - Learning Rate scheduling
 - Multi-Stage Training (after training on english and translated data, finetuned further on validation dataset for 1-2 epochs.)
-- Used models RoBERTa XLM pre-trained
+- Used  RoBERTa XLM pre-trained models
-- Also combination of three model on top XLM RoBERTA large
+- Different architectures on top of XLM-Roberta
-- Finally used Ensemble techinique
+- Finally used Ensemble Gmean of top score public submissions
 ```

 # What I have learnt